-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
-If an allegation is made about the Headteacher you should pass this information to the chair of the governing board.
-Alternatively, you can contact the local authority designated officer via email designatedofficer@togetherforchildren.org.uk (consultation form available at togetherforchildren.org.uk/designated-officer).
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the headteacher.
+If an allegation is made about the headteacher you should pass this information to the chair of the governing board.
+Alternatively, you can contact the local authority designated officer via email designatedofficer@togetherforchildren.org.uk.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.